-You owe this tax if you do not receive the required minimum distribution from your qualified retirement plan, including an IRA or an eligible section 457 deferred compensation plan.
+You owe this tax if you don't receive the minimum required distribution from your qualified retirement plan, including an

+IRA or an eligible section 457 deferred compensation plan.
 The additional tax is 50% of the excess accumulation, which is the difference between the amount that was required to be distributed and the amount that was actually distributed.
 The tax is due for the tax year that includes the last day by which the minimum required distribution must be taken.